Ed-Davis/PytestAPIExample/README.md

 ## Just a simple API Testing Framework using PyTest

 I have been refreshing some old skills and creating some examples for myself so I can be up and running more quickly.
-This example is the simplest possible API testing example, using PyTest
+This example is the simplest possible API testing example, using PyTest.

 ## Prerequisites:
 In addition to a working Python3 environment, you will need to install PyTest - [as described here](https://docs.pytest.org/en/7.4.x/) and the Requests library [details here](https://pypi.org/project/requests/).
 Alternatively you can just use the requirements.txt file with ``` pip install -r requirements.txt ```
+When the environment is set up, simply git clone the repository, and if all is well, you can run the tests from the project root directory using ```pytest api_main.py```

 ## Using this template
 You are free to use this as a starting point for an API framework using PyTest, although I would recommend making a similar framework for yourself as you will more thoroughly understand what is going on.